Discover more from The Shortcut

 PSVR 2 is a wired headset, but don't let that one cable pull you back

-After spotting Sony’s next-gen VR headset for the first time, you might well ask yourself: ‘Is PSVR 2 wireless?’.
-Disappointingly, the answer is no. While the PSVR 2 specs are up there with the best VR headsets on the market, the long, dangling wire that’s permanently affixed to the rear of the headset is definitely a mark against it.
+If you’re interested in buying Sony’s PS5 VR headset, you might be asking: ‘Is PSVR 2 wireless?’.
+Unfortunately, the answer is no. While the PSVR 2 specs are up there with the best VR headsets on the market, the long, dangling wire that’s permanently affixed to the rear of the headset is definitely a mark against it.
 But can the PSVR 2 cable be extended?

-The solution is a simple one: buy an extension cable.
+Thankfully, the solution is a simple one: buy an extension cable.
 Plenty of online retailers and electronics stores stock USB-C extension cables, and they’re usually pretty cheap.
-In fact, it's one of the best PSVR 2 accessories you can buy.
+In fact, a USB extension cable is one of the best PSVR 2 accessories you can buy.

-When you’re looking around, make sure to get one that supports a high data transfer speed.
-You can judge a cable’s rating just by the version of USB it uses:
+Before you rush out and buy one, though, the cable needs to support a high data transfer speed.
+You can judge a cable’s rating just by its version of USB:

 USB 3.1 – 10 Gbps

 USB 3.2 Gen 1 – 5 Gbps

 Anything older than USB 3.1 is likely too slow for VR purposes, and while USB 4.0 does offer transfer speeds of up to 40 Gbps, that kind of headroom is redundant (and pricey).

 Of course, you should also pay attention to the length of the cable.
 Make sure it provides enough extension but also isn’t overly long.
 Longer cables tend to have a lower transfer speed, and you don’t want a coil of cable sitting in the corner of your living room, threatening to trip you up when you’re in the virtual world.